Eric L. Young

-Attorney Eric L. Young, based in Philadelphia, has served as an advocate for the rights of employees for most of his legal career.
-He has represented individuals at every level of the workforce, from corporate executives to blue collar workers.
-He has worked with individuals located across the United States, from New York City to California, and in several international countries.
+McEldrew Young Co-Founder, Eric L. Young, has successfully combated corporate misconduct for most of his legal career.
+Eric has represented individuals at every level of the workforce, from corporate executives to blue collar workers from around the globe, including the United States, the United Kingdom, South Africa, Asia, India, and other international locations.

-In the course of this work, Eric Young became one of the nation’s leading whistleblower attorneys.
+Eric Young’s track record of success has made him one of the nation’s leading whistleblower attorneys.
 As such, he heads up McEldrew Young’s whistleblower practice and devotes a substantial amount of time to representing individuals who seek experienced counsel as to rights afforded to them when considering reporting fraud and misconduct to the government.
-Eric represents individuals filing qui tam lawsuits under the False Claims Act as well as those submitting tips to the Securities and Exchange Commission, Commodity Futures Trading Commission, and Internal Revenue Service.
+In doing so, Eric regularly represents individuals filing qui tam lawsuits under the False Claims Act as well as those submitting tips to the Securities and Exchange Commission, Commodity Futures Trading Commission, and Internal Revenue Service.

-Commentary from Eric Young about the law has been published on the websites of Forbes, The Hill and the Delaware Business Court Insider, among others.
+Commentary from Eric’s work has been published on the websites of Forbes, The Hill and the Delaware Business Court Insider, among others.
 He has also been quoted in numerous articles on whistleblower issues, including the Wall Street Journal, Pittsburgh Post-Gazette and Accounting Today.

 In addition to his expansive litigation experience, Eric has been retained as an expert witness on whistleblower issues to guide others through this area of the law.
 He was retained as an expert in the largest tax whistleblower case to date, where Bradley Birkenfeld was awarded more than $100 million for reporting UBS, a Swiss bank, for helping Americans evade U.S. taxes overseas.

-In 2011, he represented the first IRS whistleblower to receive an award under section 7623(b), the mandatory reward program for tax informants passed by Congress.
-To date, there are only a handful of attorneys who have successfully represented clients through this process.
+In 2011, Eric represented the first IRS whistleblower to receive an award under section 7623(b), the mandatory IRS reward program for tax informants.
 His client, an accountant, remained anonymous and received an award of $4.5 million for providing information about tax evasion to the Internal Revenue Service.
 Eric has since further distinguished himself by remaining among a select few attorneys who have successfully secured multiple multimillion-dollar IRS whistleblower awards.

-Prior to the development of his practice representing whistleblowers, Eric served as General Counsel of the United Food and Commercial Workers, Local 1776.
-UFCW1776 is one of the largest local unions in the country.
-While there, Eric represented their 24,000 members in contract negotiations and labor arbitrations involving the organization’s nearly 100 collective bargaining agreements.
+Prior to the development of his whistleblower and class action practice, Eric served as General Counsel of the United Food and Commercial Workers, Local 1776.
+UFCW 1776, is one of the largest local unions in the country.
+While there, Eric represented 24,000 members in contract negotiations and labor arbitrations involving the organization’s nearly 100 collective bargaining agreements.